-Yesterday, the Massachusetts Superior Court for Middlesex County issued an final approval order in one of our wage and hour class actions.
+Yesterday, the Massachusetts Superior Court for Middlesex County issued a final approval order in one of our wage and hour class actions.
 This was a small class action under the Massachusetts Overtime Law involving just 33 individuals.
-The key allegation in the case was that a group of cabinet makers was improperly classified as exempt from overtime, had worked overtime, but had not been paid time and a half for that overtime work.
+The key allegation in the case was that a group of cabinet makers were improperly classified as exempt from overtime, had worked overtime, but had not been paid time and a half for that overtime work.

 We were able to reach a negotiated settlement agreement with the defendant.
 Class actions often result in a settlement if both defense and plaintiffs’ counsel are well-versed in the substantive law and are able to handicap a range of possible results for their clients.
-It is important for defense counsel to do this for their clients because their clients are often inexperienced in wage and hour class action litigation and an early compromise agreement allows a defendant to continue doing business without the distraction and stress of ongoing litigation, to reduce their exposure to a sum certain, and to avoid the possible ruinous consequences of paying treble damages, plaintiffs’ attorneys fees, and their own defense costs incurred through trial.
-The defendants in this case were well-represented by experienced counsel, allowing the parties to engage in rational negotiations that resulted in a settlement of $215,000 fairly early in the litigation, more that two times the single damages calculated in the case.
+It is important for defense counsel to do this for their clients because their clients are often inexperienced in wage and hour class action litigation and an early compromise agreement allows a defendant to continue doing business without the distraction and stress of ongoing litigation, to reduce their exposure to a sum certain, and to avoid the possible ruinous consequences of paying treble damages, plaintiffs’ attorneys’ fees, and their own defense costs incurred through trial.
+The defendants in this case were well-represented by experienced counsel, allowing the parties to engage in rational negotiations that resulted in a settlement of $215,000 fairly early in the litigation, more than two times the single damages calculated in the case.

-Attorney Raven Moeslinger ably handled the plaintiff’s case for our firm.
+Attorney Raven Moeslinger ably handled the plaintiffs’ case for our firm.